-Fundamental to the Honorable Charles B. Rangel's lifelong service to the nation is a belief that government in the U.S. must mirror the rich tapestry of cultures, faiths, and ethnicities that make us who we are as a country.
-We at the City College of New York and the Charles B. Rangel Center for Public Service are proud to share that vision of our country and to dedicate our efforts to help make this a worthy mission a reality.
+We at The City College of New York and the Charles B. Rangel Center for Public Service are proud to share Congressman Rangel's vision for our country and to dedicate our efforts to help make this worthy mission a reality.

 Congressman Charles B. Rangel served New York's 15th Congressional District for nearly 50 years.
 Congressman Rangel combined a dedication to the specific needs of his Harlem and Washington Heights constituency with an expansive viewpoint that led him to leadership on a broad range of national and international issues in the House of Representatives.
 From Harlem to South Africa, from affordable housing to help for the unemployed, from tax legislation to international trade, his work has always been characterized by a fundamental commitment to equity, justice and inclusion.